 Summary of the season

 Keith got back out there for a couple of warm-up days before the family visited in late December.
 He was able to ski relatively pain-free and we were happy with his progress.
 He was easing back into full days of skiing and more difficult runs by January.
 This can be a fine line between pushing yourself and overdoing it.
 We were already skiing much less frequently and avoiding powder days, which was hard for our ski brains to comprehend.

 By the middle of February, he wasn’t necessarily pushing himself too much, but he was starting to feel pain by the end of the day.
 It was difficult to know if this was normal.
 After all, we knew it would take the entire season and then some to be back to pre-surgery skiing.

 Ending the season early

 After a few longer tougher days at the end of February, Keith would be in pain by the time we got home and needed ice to calm down his knee.
 He would have time to rest and continued to do at-home physical therapy so at first, we thought it was just part of the healing process.

 We skied on March 1st and the pain was unbearable before lunchtime.
 Keith quit for the day, which has never happened before.
 We knew for sure that his knee was not just still recovering, but there was likely something wrong.

-He was now over a year out from surgery and realizing that the fluid build up and pain was not normal.
+He was now over a year out from surgery and realized that the fluid buildup and the pain were not normal.
 He saw his sports medicine doctor in March and planned for the first round of PRP injections in April.
-This was intended to focus on the PCL to improve stability of the knee joint.
-PRP stands for platelet rich plasma which is a form of regenerative medicine.
+This was intended to focus on the PCL to improve the stability of the knee joint.
+PRP stands for platelet-rich plasma which is a form of regenerative medicine.
 PRP therapy involves using the patient’s platelets to activate and accelerate the healing process in the body.